 The database will include a voluntary survey component that measures variables such as borrowers’ expectations, knowledge, and financial circumstances.
 These data can be used to analyze the suitability of borrowers’ mortgage choices and identify predatory lending.
 Read more about the

-National Survey of Mortgage Borrowers.
+National Survey of Mortgage Originations.

 The database will provide information on mortgage access and mortgage terms for low-income borrowers and communities faster than data required by the Home Mortgage Disclosure Act, or HMDA.
 Currently, HMDA data become available in September of the year following the originations.